rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 So, while there are sometimes approaches to solving these problems using some stats knowledge, sometimes we either can't, or don't know enough to know how.

-In these case, bootstrapping to the rescue!
+In these cases, bootstrapping to the rescue!

 ## So, what exactly is bootstrapping?